Halal Hunting

 Dawood Yasin from Beyond Halal

-I have read more than one suggestion that the Hunter needs to be Muslim and an active follower of the faith – of sound mind and of a certain age.
+I have read more than one suggestion that the Hunter needs to be Muslim and an active follower of the faith – of sound mind and a certain age.
 I have seen references to a Jew or Christian also being acceptable here.
 Male, Female is no issue.

 The Animal